S61203/Speech_Emotion_Recognition/README.md

 **🚀 How It Works**

-+Load Datasets: Load both facial emotion images and audio emotion recordings.
++ Load Datasets: Load both facial emotion images and audio emotion recordings.

-+Preprocessing: Resize images and extract MFCC, Chroma, and Mel features from audio.
++ Preprocessing: Resize images and extract MFCC, Chroma, and Mel features from audio.

-+Model Training: Choose from CNN or LSTM models for both speech and image data.
++ Model Training: Choose from CNN or LSTM models for both speech and image data.

-+Evaluation: View model performance metrics.
++ Evaluation: View model performance metrics.

-+Prediction
++ Prediction

   1.Upload an audio file to predict speech emotion.